-Case Study: Placement Role at Keswick Museum and Art Gallery - Picture This!
+Case Study: Heritage Placement at Keswick Museum and Art Gallery Role: Picture This!
 Curating two Interactive Digital Albums of Historical Keswick Images

 A Lancaster University History degree is a gateway to an exciting and rewarding career.
 History graduates are able to think critically, analyse evidence, structure an argument, and communicate effectively.
 A degree in History offers you the combination of specialised knowledge and a comprehensive understanding of the world in which we live, which we enhance through a programme of visiting speakers and workshops.

 Joint #4 in the UK for Graduate Prospects

 Shona ThompsonBA Hons History (2016)Heritage Placement at Sizergh Castle (2015) Currently a History PhD student at Lancaster